sdelamo/sergiodelamo.com/posts/podcast-gradle-plugin.md

 ---
 title:  Gradle Podcast plugin
 date: Sep 21, 2020
-description: Gradle podcast plugin allows you to create a Podcast RSS feed with a  Gradle plugin extension and a set of markdown files for your show episodes.
+summary: Gradle podcast plugin allows you to create a Podcast RSS feed with a  Gradle plugin extension and a set of markdown files for your show episodes.
 ---

 # [%title]